Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 Notice that $c_{\mathcal{I}}^{h,\mathsf{A}_k}(k)$, which is the center of the overbounding zonotope $\bar{\mathcal{I}}_k^{h,\mathsf{A}_k}$, is actually the Chebyshev center of the agreement set $\mathcal{I}_k^{h,\mathsf{A}_k}$.
 This agreement set is formed by the intersections of the measurement update sets of the attacked sensors $\mathsf{A}_k$.
 The centers of these measurement update sets are influenced by the corresponding attack signals $a_j(k)$.
 Therefore, to achieve $\mathcal{I}_k^h\neq \emptyset$, it is necessary that the attacker coordinates the attacks on sensors in such a way that the condition of Proposition~\ref{prop:detection-agreementset} is violated.

-We remark again that from the attacker's perspective, the condition of Proposition~\ref{prop:detection-agreementset} is necessary for $\mathcal{I}_k^h\neq \emptyset$, and is not sufficient.
+From the attacker's perspective, the condition of Proposition~\ref{prop:detection-agreementset} is necessary for $\mathcal{I}_k^h\neq \emptyset$, and is not sufficient.
 This points to several interesting open problems for designing effective attacks.
 Beyond Theorem~\ref{thm:attack-detect-meas-update} and Propositions~\ref{prop:detection-multisets} and \ref{prop:detection-agreementset}, our future work will investigate whether a sufficient condition could be derived for the attacker to ensure that both the measurement updates and the agreement sets are non-empty.
-Moreover, the complexity of generating such attacks is also one of the important questions deferred for our future work.
+Moreover, the complexity of generating such attacks is also one of the important questions that will be deferred for our future work.